X-lab-3D/PANDORA/README.md

 - conda
 - pip3

-PANDORA installation will take care of installing the following dependencies (recommended), no need to install them yourself.
+The installation process will take care of installing the following dependencies (see [Installation](#installation)), no need to install them yourself.

 - [BioPython](https://anaconda.org/conda-forge/biopython)
 - [muscle](https://anaconda.org/bioconda/muscle)